ibm-cloud-docs/EventStreams/enabling_monitoring.md

 Include the following information in the ticket:
 - CRN of both {{site.data.keyword.messagehub}} service instances.
-- Whether this is: a new enablement of mirroring, failback on an existing mirroring setup, or restoring the original configuration after a failback
+- Whether it is a new enablement of mirroring, failback on an existing mirroring setup, or restoring the original configuration after a failback.
 - Aliases that you want to use for each of the two instances.
-Each service instance has an alias configured by the user when enabling mirroring.
+You configue an alias for each service instance when enabling mirroring.
 The aliases appear in topic names.
 We recommend choosing short and descriptive names.
-For example "us-south" and "us-east".
+For example, "us-south" and "us-east".
 - The wanted direction for mirroring.
 - The set of patterns for the source topics to be mirrored.